Football: Thomas Mueller announces retirement from German national team

 “After 131 national team games and 45 goals, I am saying goodbye,” Mueller said in a video statement announcing his decision.

-Mueller, who turns 35 in September, was a key member of the German team that won the 2014 World Cup.
+Mueller, who turns 35 in September, was a key member of the German team that won the 2014 World Cup, beating Argentina in the final after extra time.

 The charismatic forward also scored the opening goal in Germany's unforgettable 7-1 win over the hosts Brazil in the semi final.